 Do not call out to a person, signaling with an index finger.
 This is insulting to most Africans.
 Instead, use four fingers with your palm facing downward.

-During daytime game viewing activities, wear colors that blend in with your surroundings (brown, tan, light green or khaki).
+During daytime Wildlife game viewing safari activities, wear colors that blend in with your surroundings (brown, tan, light green or khaki).
 Do not wear perfume or cologne while game viewing.
 Wildlife can detect unnatural smells for miles and unnatural colors for hundreds of yards (meters), making close approaches difficult.

 The very few tourists who get hurt on safari are almost always those travelers who ignore the laws of nature and most probably the advice and warnings of their guides.
 Common sense is the rule.